 The purpose of BPCC's Surgical Technology program is to prepare graduates with the skills and knowledge to work under the supervision of a surgeon to ensure that operating room environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.
 BPCC was granted authority to offer certificate-level training in surgical technology in 1981.
 The program was converted to a Technical Diploma (TD) in Surgical Technology in 2002.
-Now, in response to changes adopted by the program's accreditation agency and in order to remain compliant with ARC/STSA standards and ensure that program graduates remain eligible to take the certification exam to become Certified Surgical Technicians, BPCC is requesting the conversion of the TD in Surgical Technology to an Associate of Applied Science (AAS) in Surgical Technology.
+Now, in response to changes adopted by the program's accreditation agency and in order to remain compliant with ARC/STSA standards and ensure that program graduates remain eligible to take the certification exam to become Certified Surgical Technology in Surgical Technology.
 This change involves the addition of 12 hours of general education coursework to the curriculum.
 Upon completion of the 60-credit hour AAS, graduates will possess expertise in the theory and application of sterile and aseptic technique, along with combined knowledge of human anatomy, physiology, surgical procedures, and implementation tools and techniques to facilitate a physician's performance of invasive therapeutic and diagnostic procedures.
 The TD will be awarded through July 2021 to allow currently enrolled students the opportunity to complete the program.